-9. If a little digression may be allowed, who can sufficiently admire the wisdom of Divine Providence, in the disposal of the times and seasons so as to suit one occurrence to another?
-For instance: Just at a time when many of these poor creatures, being stopped in the course of sin, found a desire of leading a better life, as it were in answer to that sad question, "But if I quit the way I now am in, what can I do to live?
-For I am not mistress of any trade; and I have no friends that will receive me:"-I say, just at this time, God has prepared the Magdalen Hospital.
-Here those who have no trade, nor any friends to receive them, are received with all tenderness; yea, they may live, and that with comfort, being provided with all things that are needful "for life and godliness."

-10. But to return.
-The number of persons brought to justice,

-from August, 1757, to August, 1762, is9,596
+- 9. If a little digression may be allowed, who can sufficiently admire the wisdom of Divine Providence, in the disposal of the times and seasons so as to suit one occurrence to another For instance: Just at a time when many of these poor creatures, being stopped in their course of sin, found a desire of leading a better life, as it were in answer to that sad question, "But if I quit the way I now am in, what can I do to live For I am not mistress of any trade; and I have no friends that will receive me:" -- I say, just at this time, God has prepared the Magdalen Hospital.
+Here those who have no trade, nor any friends to receive them, are received with all tenderness; yea, they may live, and that with comfort, being provided with all things that are needful "for life and godliness." - 10.
+But to return.
+The number of persons brought to justice, from August, 1757, to August, 1762, is......9,596

-From thence to the present time:-
+From thence to the present time: --

-For unlawful gaming, and profane swearing 40

-For Sabbath-breaking

-Lewd women, and keepers of ill houses 550

-For offering to sale obscene prints 2
+For unlawful gaming, and profane swearing 40 For Sabbathbreak ing 4 00 Lewd women, and keepers of ill houses 550 For o ffering to sa le obscene j orints 2

-In all.....10,588

-11. In the admission of members into the Society, no regard is had to any particular sect or party.
-Whoever is found, upon inquiry, to be a good man, is readily admitted.
+- 11. In the admission of members into the Society, no regard is had to any particular sect or party.
+Whoever is found, upon inquiry, to be a good man is readily admitted.
 And none who has selfish or pecuniary views, will long continue therein; not only because he can gain nothing thereby, but because he would quickly be a loser, inasmuch as he must commence subscriber as soon as he is a member.
 Indeed, the vulgar cry is, "These are all Whitefieldites."
 But it is a great mistake.
-About twenty of the constantly subscribing members are all that are in connexion with Mr. Whitefield; about fifty are in connexion with Mr. Wesley; about twenty, who are of the Established Church, have no connexion with either; and about seventy are Dissenters; who make, in all, an hundred and sixty.
-There are, indeed, many more who assist in the work by occasional subscriptions.
+About twenty of the constantly subscribing members are all that are in connection with Mr. Whitefield; about fifty are in connexion with Mr. Wesley; about twenty, who are of the Established Church, have no connexion with either; and about seventy are Dissenters; who make, in all, an hundred and sixty.
+There are, indeed, many more who assist in the work by occasional subscriptions. - II.

-II.
 1. These are the steps which have been hitherto taken in prosecution of this design.
-I am, in the Second place, to show the excellency thereof, notwithstanding the objections which have been raised against it.
-Now, this may appear from several considerations.
-And, First, from hence,-that the making an open stand against all the ungodliness and unrighteousness which overspread our land as a flood, is one of the noblest ways of confessing Christ in the face of his enemies.
-It is giving glory to God, and showing mankind that, even in these dregs of time,
+I am, in the Second place, to show the excellent thereof, notwithstanding the objections which have been raised against it.
+Now this may appear from several considerations.
+And, First, from hence, -- that the making an open stand against all the ungodliness and unrighteousness which overspread our land as a flood is one of the noblest ways of confessing Christ in the face of his enemies.
+It is giving glory to God, and showing mankind that even in these dregs of time,

-There are who faith prefer, Though few, and piety to God.
+There are, who faith prefer Though few, and piety to God.